SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 10. Go to the data module and leave only the "fibGuideBase" segment visible on its segmentation, right-click it and press "Export visible segments to models".

 ## Finish the Fibula Surgical Guide
-9. On the "Fibula Surgical Guide Generation" layout of BRP click on the button "Create fiducial list" and position around one point per segment were you want the screw-hole to be (the fibGuideBase model should be visible).
+11. On the "Fibula Surgical Guide Generation" layout of BRP, click on the button "Create fiducial list" and position around one point per segment were you want the screw-hole to be (the fibGuideBase model should be visible).
-10. Select the fibula guide base model that you exported on the corresponding model selector.
+12. Select the fibula guide base model that you exported on the corresponding model selector.
 Be sure the correct pointList is selected on the corresponding point selector.
-If you go by defaults it should work fine.
-11. Click "Create cylinder from fiducial list and fibula surgical guide base".
+13. Click "Create cylinder from fiducial list and fibula surgical guide base".
 Some cylinders should appear over the fibula guide base.
-12. Congratulations: You are ready to execute boolean operations to create the guide.
+14. Congratulations: You are ready to execute boolean operations to create the guide.
 Click on "Make boolean operations to surgical guide base with screwHolesCylinders and miterBoxes".
 The guide will be created, you can be sure by using the NodeControlBox that is above and hiding everything else by clicking each "eye icon" of the component objects.
 The name of the guide will end with the word "Prototype".
 If you execute this button again after you did some changes to the plan (e.g. changed miterBoxes position) a new prototype will be created.
-13. (Infrequently needed) If boolean operations fail or there is a software crash in the step above, then shift by 0.1mm the virtual plan (i.e. "Initial space"), recalculate the fibula planes, recreate the miterBoxes and execute the boolean operations again.
+15. (Infrequently needed) If boolean operations fail or there is a software crash in the step above, then shift by 0.1mm the virtual plan (i.e. "Initial space"), recalculate the fibula planes, recreate the miterBoxes and execute the boolean operations again.

 ## Personalized Mandible Surgical Guide